 When it comes to conversion rate optimization, typography is underrated.
 The fonts that you use can make a huge difference in people’s perception of your brand.

 Pick a professional typeface based on your target audience and brand personality.
-For high-converting landing pages, readability should get priority over style.
+For a high conversion landing page, readability should get priority over style.

 Image via Eleven Plants for Dum-Dums

 Your landing page needs to clearly communicate your brand values and highlight your USP.
-Well-written landing page copy can encourage users to take the desired action.
+A well-written landing page copy can encourage users to take the desired action.
 This, in turn, can boost your conversion rate.

 Here are the key content elements you should take care of while designing a high-converting landing page: